grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 1. Monsters are real
 2. The world is darker
-3. A conspiracy hides the monsters
+3. Something hides the monsters
 4. Factions
 5. Conflict